Praveenx1/Hand_Gesture_Recognition/README.md

-# hand gesture recognition with OpenCV and MediaPipe
+# Hand Gesture recognition with OpenCV and MediaPipe

 This is a simple example of how landmarks identified by mediapipe can be used as training data for gesture recognition.